Must See Castles Around the World

 - Citadel of Aleppo (39,804 square meters)

 What is the Oldest Castle in the World?
 The oldest and largest still-inhabited castle in the world, Windsor Castle, has been home to British royalty for almost 1,000 years.
 Windsor Castle was the Queen of England’s favorite weekend home.

 Bodiam Castle near Robertsbridge in East Sussex is one of the most beautiful castles in England.
 The kind of castle you’d expect to see in a fairy tale.
 Situated in the Sussex countryside near the River Rother, Bodiam is one of the most photographed castles in England.

-The magnificent medieval castle is reflected on the mirror-like moat that surrounds it.
+The magnificent medieval castle is reflected in the mirror-like moat that surrounds it.
 Protected by a drawbridge and four castellated towers punctuated with arrow slits, its original owner clearly wasn’t fond of visitors.

-Sir Edward Dallingridge built Bodiam castle between 1285 and 1388.
+Sir Edward Dallingridge built Bodiam Castle between 1285 and 1388.
 He came from a family of local landowners and built the castle as a home and protection for his family.
-The castle had kitchens, a chapel, cloisters, a well, gunroom, lady’s cloister, and servants quarters.
+The castle had kitchens, a chapel, cloisters, a well, gunroom, a lady’s cloister, and servants’ quarters.

 Eilean Donan Castle, Kyle of Lochalsh, Scotland